masoncfrancis/cs5510-robot/README.md

 ## Dependencies

-Install dependencies by running this command
+Install dependencies by running this command on your Raspberry Pi:

 ```bash
 pip install -r requirements.txt